 The Case in Question

-The father’s modification request was denied by the trial court, and all of the following apply:
+The father’s modification request was denied by the trial court, after all of the following factors were considered:

 The mother alleged that the father was intentionally unemployed and underemployed.

 The court reduced the father’s payments to $1,100 pending trial.

 At a bench trial, the judge determined that the father was indeed intentionally and purposefully unemployed and underemployed.
 The court ordered the father to pay the full $2,137 in child support and to pay the mother’s legal costs.
 The father appealed the decision.

 The father testified that there was virtually no evidence to support the court’s finding of intentional underemployment.
 However, the mother shared ample evidence that he was working well below his earning potential, and the court concurred.

 Seek the Experienced Legal Counsel of a Copperas Cove Family Law Attorney